react-cosmos/react-cosmos/README.md

 #### Custom component paths

 The `componentPaths` option supports both dir and file paths.
-Most of the times using a dir path is enough (e.g. "src/components"), but we might need to target the exact file paths when component files sit next non-component files.
+Most of the times using a dir path is enough (e.g. "src/components"), but we might need to target the exact file paths when component files sit next to non-component files.
 Here's an example for this type of setup:

 ```js
 // cosmos.config.js